jdebont/Heat_stillbirth_Hanson_deBont_NatureMedicine_Rcodes/README.md

 03_temperature_stillbirth_meta-regression: Meta-regression between mean temperature (lag 0-6) and perinatal mortality (Figure 3).
 The same codes can be used to reproduce the results for maximum and minimum temperature.

 04_summarize_Rcode: This codes was used to summarize all the results in tables and figures for the manuscript and supplementary material.
-We have added a PDF with the results from this code.

 On request to jeroen.de.bont@ki.se, all the sensitivity analysis codes can be provided.